Meet The Maker: Izzy Williamson

 What or who inspires/influences you and your work most?

-have a love of rich colours and imagery, taking inspiration from folk stories and myths I have heard, beautiful objects, other cultures, nature and increasingly music.
+I have a love of rich colours and imagery, taking inspiration from folk stories and myths I have heard, beautiful objects, other cultures, nature and increasingly music.
 The narratives are often made up from an amalgamation of my sketches or based on what has happened in my day-to-day ponderings.
-I try to approach my work with both a sense of humous and a sense of darkness which I think has stemmed from my love of Medieval art (and probably reveals a bit about my character!).
+I try to approach my work with both a sense of humour and a sense of darkness which I think has stemmed from my love of Medieval art.

 What is your creative process?